Varriable/OOP/README.md

-Each Folder is a differnt project done using Intelli J Idea
+Each Folder is a different project done using Intelli J Idea